konghon/MultiMedia/README.md

 Onion Master	https://youtu.be/ijEqquwMwlE

 ## SoundScape
 Best heard with headphones for stereo seperation.
 And small details in sound.
+Get close to the sign to trigger the sound.

 ## Ui-Kit